temkode/OddsScraper/README.md

 ## How to Run locally

 Before you begin, make sure your machine has Git and Node.js with npm installed.
+The environment variables are included for convenience.

 1. **Clone this repository:** You can do this by either using `git clone` or downloading the code.
 2. **Install Dependencies:** In the root directory, execute `npm install` to install the necessary dependencies.